 The better approach is to focus on what you can have the most impact on but what also has the most impact on you, when it comes to dealing with stress at work.

 Don’t sweat the small stuff.
 Most things that happen, most issues, most conflict, and most challenges are ultimately not that big of a deal.

-Unless your line of work is life or death or deals with life or death, don’t take it too seriously.
+Unless your line of work is life or death, don’t take it too seriously.